MLOps: Methods and Tools of DevOps for Machine Learning

 Key components of an MLOps cycle.

 Of course, steps and the entire workflow may vary in different cases — depending on the project, company size, business tasks, machine learning complexity, and other factors.
-So, here we’ll describe the most common scenario and suggest available tools to automate repetitive tasks.
+So, here we’ll describe the most common scenario and suggest available tools to automate repetitive ML tasks.

 Model training pipeline